SiliconLabs/bluetooth_applications/bluetooth_door_lock_rfid/README.md

 ## Overview ##

-This project aims to implement a doorlock system using Silabs development kits and external sensors integrated with the BLE wireless stack.
+This project aims to implement a doorlock system using Silicon Labs development Kits and external sensors integrated with the BLE wireless stack.

 More detailed information can be found in the section [How it works](#how-it-works).